MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 }
 ```
 > [!TIP]
-> This code is generic - it can be used to solve any search problem.
-We pass the quantum oracle - the only operation that relies on the knowledge of the problem instance we want to solve - as a parameter to the search code.
+> This code is generic, that is, it can be used to solve any search problem.
+You pass the quantum oracle - the only operation that relies on the knowledge of the problem instance you want to solve - as a parameter to the search code.

 ## Implement the oracle